 Here are our top 5 picks of Apache Spark Streaming applications:

 4) Live Dashboards

 5) Log Processing in Live Streams

-So, we can understand how Spark Streaming library can be used for processing real-time data.
-This library is important for data processing, which finally provides us with real-time insights.
+So, now we understand how Spark Streaming library can be used for processing real-time data.
+This library is important for data processing, which plays a pivotal role in providing real-time insights.